 After Jaws, Duel is my second favourite Spielberg’s film.
 I think it’s very clever and so entertaining.
 After all, Steven Spielberg’s nickname is “The King of Entertainment”.
-And, let’s admit it, it’s nice to watch an “intelligent” film, but it’s also nice to watch and entertaining one.
-Well, Duel has both characteristics and that’s one of the reasons why I enjoy so much watching this film.
-I have to thank my parents, because it’s them who made me discover this masterpiece.
-They talked to me about it and, as it looked very interesting, I decided to rent it at my video club and watched it.
+And, let’s admit it, it’s nice to watch an “intelligent” film, but we also like it when it’s entertaining as well.
+Luckily, Duel has both characteristics and that’s one of the reasons why I enjoy it so much.
+I have to thank my parents because it’s them who made me discover this masterpiece.
+They talked to me about it and, as it sounded interesting, I decided to rent it at my video store and watch it.
 The first time I saw it, I was so stressed and really wonder what would happen to the car’s driver.
-Like Hitchcock’s Rear Window, this is one of the movies where the emotions are at their best the first time you watch it, but you have a good time every time you watch it.
+Like Hitchcock’s Rear Window, this is one of the movies where the emotions are at their best the first time you watch it.

 Our biggest question when we watch this film is: who is the villain?
 The truck or the truck driver?
 Well, in my opinion, it’s both.
-It’s the truck driver, because, of course, he drives the truck, but it’s also the truck because this element is the monster of the film.
-Also, one of the most terrifying things about this film is the fact that we never see the face of the truck driver.
+It’s the truck driver because, of course, he drives the truck, but it’s also the truck because this vehicle really is the monster of the film.
+Also, one of the most terrifying things about Duel is the fact that we never see the face of the truck driver.
 All we know is that he wears blue jeans and cowboy boots.
-That element adds a great suspense to the film.
-Sometime, we also have the impression that nobody is driving this truck and that this one is rolling on the road and attacking David by himself.
-And when we think about it, without his truck, the truck driver wouldn’t be very scary.
-For example, if he was driving a golf cart, this wouldn’t be the same thing… So, this big, ugly and dirty truck is noting but a terrible weapon.
+These elements add a great suspense to the film.
+Sometimes, we also have the impression that nobody is driving this truck and that this one is rolling on the road and attacking David all by himself.
+And when we think about it, without his truck, the truck driver wouldn’t be as threatening.
+For example, if he was driving a golf cart, this wouldn’t be the same thing… So, this big, ugly and dirty truck is nothing but a terrible weapon.

 In my introduction, I talked about the concept of “characters that we love to hate”.
-Well, this truck (and his driver) is really one of the villains that I love the most to hate.
-I remember, the first time I watched Duel, there were some scenes, especially when the truck was suddenly appearing, where I was thinking “Oh no…go away stupid truck.”
-I really wanted this truck to be destroyed, to vanish, especially because he attacked David Mann without any good reasons.
+Well, this truck (and his driver) applies perfectly to that.
+I remember, the first time I watched Duel, there were some scenes, especially when the truck was suddenly appearing, where I was thinking “Oh no…Go away stupid truck!”
+I really wanted it to be destroyed, to vanish, especially because he attacked David Mann without any good reasons.
 As a spectator, you have to put yourself in David’s place and imagine what it will be to be chased by a truck who wants to kill you.
 That would probably be the biggest stress of your life.
 Well, the closest experience I’ve been through is when, a long time ago, I dreamt that a big yellow tractor was trying to catch me with his mechanical shovel.
-I was maybe 4 years old when I made this dream.
-I have a very good memory.
+I was maybe four-years-old when I had that dream.
+Yes, I have a very good memory.

-Some scenes in this film are so powerful and really proves us that the truck is a real road monster.
-I can think of this scene where David arrives next a railway and has to stop his car to let the train pass.
-Then, the truck arrives and tries to push him on the railway.
+Some scenes in Duel are so powerful and really prove us that the truck is a real road monster.
+I can think of this scene when David arrives next to a railway and has to stop his car to let the train pass.
+Then, the truck arrives behind him and tries to push him and his car on the railway.
 It’s the real panic.
 I can also think of this moment when David tries to help a bus driver to move his bus.
 The two men are concentrated on their task and they don’t see the truck arriving slowly in the tunnel.
-But us, spectators, we see it.
+But us, spectators, see it.
 “Uh oh!”
-The truck stops in the tunnel and turn on his headlights like if it was two big eyes.
+The truck stops in the tunnel and turns on his headlights like if it was two big eyes.
 You can imagine David’s surprise when he discovers that the truck is here, waiting for him to go so he can continue is pursuit.

-What’s also terrible in this story, is the fact that nobody trust David.
+What’s also terrible in this story, is the fact that nobody trusts David.
 “What, a truck tries to kill you?
 That’s quite a story!”
-As a matter of fact, the only witnesses is us, but also the woman in the gas station.
-At this moment of the film, David goes into a telephone booth to call the police, but the truck arrives and he rushes straight at him.
-Fortunately, David succeeds to escape before being run over by the truck.
-Also, David can only run away from the truck, he can’t attack him back because it is too big.
-If you remember the restaurant scene, David suspects one of the clients to be the truck driver (because the truck is parked in the parking), but he can’t really be sure who it is, because the clients are all wearing blue jeans and cowboy boots, and also because David never saw the face of the driver.
+As a matter of fact, the only witnesses are us and the woman at the gas station.
+In this scene, David goes into a telephone booth to call the police, but the truck arrives and he rushes straight at him.
+Fortunately, David succeeds to escape before being run over by the “monster”.
+Also, David can ONLY run away from the truck, he can’t attack him back because it is simply gigantic.
+If you remember the restaurant scene, David suspects one of the clients to be the truck driver (because the truck is parked in front of the place), but he can’t really be sure who it because the clients are all wearing blue jeans and cowboy boots, and also because David never saw the face of the driver.